gemerden/anygraph/README.md

         self.nexts = next

 def create_and_connect_nodes(num):
-    """ for example connect all nodes with all nodes """ nodes = [Node() for _ in range(num)] for node1 in nodes:
+    """ for example: connect all nodes with all nodes """ nodes = [Node() for _ in range(num)] for node1 in nodes:
         for node2 in nodes: